2018 Tony Award Nominees Announced, ‘SpongeBob’ Faces ‘Mean Girls’ In Epic Showdown

 In the biggest category, it looks like an epic showdown is brewing between Tina Fey’s Mean Girls, the Broadway musical version of her 2004 comedy movie of the same name, and the kid-friendly SpongeBob SquarePants: The Musical.
 Outliers in the category are The Band’s Visit and Disney’s Frozen.

 Meanwhile, a few popular new musicals failed to make the nominations.
-Those include Jimmy Buffet’s Margaritaville, the Donna Summer restrospective Summer, and the Hal Prince revue Prince of Broadway.
+Those include Jimmy Buffet’s Margaritaville, the Donna Summer retrospective Summer, and the Hal Prince revue Prince of Broadway.

 Besides picking up a nomination in the Best Musical category, Mean Girls is also nominated for Best Original Score, Best Lead Actress (Taylor Louderman), Best Actor (Grey Henson), Best Actress (Ashley Park), and a handful of technical awards.